microsoft/vscode-react-native/README.md

 ### Custom scheme for iOS apps

-If you want to use a custom scheme for your application you can either pass it as part of the `runArguments` parameter arguments, or set the `scheme` configuration parameter as shown below:
+If you want to use a custom scheme for your application you can either pass it as part of the `runArguments` parameter arguments as shown below:

 ```js
 "runArguments": ["--scheme", "customScheme", ...]